BahneGork/GMnostes/_notes/03 People/Kalarel the vile.md

+---
----title: Kalarel the viletags: notesseason: summertoc: truecomments: true---
+title: Kalarel the vile
+tags: notes
+season: summer
+---

+# Kalarel the vile
 #npc
 Kalarel the vile is a name that has been mentioned with relations to the [[cult of oztt]] in [[Arendur]]